Wholly-Owned Subsidiary - Explained

 What is a Wholly-Owned Subsidiary?

-A wholly owned subsidiary is a business entity whose equity (ownership interest) is held or owned by the parent company.
+A wholly owned subsidiary is a business entity whose equity (ownership interest) is entirely held or owned by the parent company.
+If the parent firm owns 100% of the company's stock, the company is considered a "subsidiary".

 - Example: Company A (a corporation that issues common stock as its form of equity) is a wholly owned subsidiary of Company B (the parent company) if Company B is the sole owner its common stock.